 History of the Clinic

-Established in 1946, Witkoppen Health and Welfare Centre (Witkoppen) is a non-profit organization specializing in the provision of comprehensive primary healthcare and social services to mostly impoverished residents of informal settlements in the far northern areas of Johannesburg.
+Established in 1946, Witkoppen Health and Welfare Centre (Witkoppen) is a South African non-profit organization specializing in the provision of comprehensive primary healthcare and social services to mostly impoverished residents of informal settlements in the far northern areas of Johannesburg.
 The organization is a registered Non-Profit Company (NPC) with Section 18A tax exemption status.
-Witkoppen is also an exempted micro enterprise Level 1 Broad-Based Black Economic Empowerment contributor, with a certified black beneficiary base of more than 99% black beneficiaries.
+Witkoppen is also an exempted micro enterprise Level 1 Broad-Based Black Economic Empowerment contributor, with a certified beneficiary base of more than 99% black beneficiaries.

 Ensuring improved comprehensive health care outcomes for all patients.